pfeerick/rak_common_for_gateway/README.md

 (anytime you edit packet-forwarder config, make sure to then restart packet forwarder)

 ***GPS not registering location?
-- Consider running your GPS antenna closer to your window.
+- Consider running GPS antenna closer to a window (if indoors).
 GPS needs a direct line of sight.
 To test out GPS try looking at gpsmon or cat /dev/ttyS2
 (ensuring GPS functions before expecting gateway to read it is recommended)

-[/END EDIT PINE64 GATEWAY SETUP]
+[/END EDIT PINE64 GATEWAY SETUP START]
 ------------------------------------------------------------------

 ##	Supported platforms